“I wouldn’t mind publishers being businessmen if they weren’t so bad at it.”

-We’re not saying Emery Moreira is a crook, who is laundering money by overstating the cost of publishing books and related expenses and is clearly making an effort to maintain a low profile by staying out of the limelight.
+We’re not saying Emery Moreira is a crook, who is laundering money by overstating the cost of publishing books and related expenses, and is clearly making an effort to maintain a low profile by staying out of the limelight.
 No sir, we are absolutely not saying that – anymore than when Hunter S. Thompson said Nixon was so crooked he needed a team of assistants to screw him into his pants every morning – he actually meant that Nixon was incapable of putting on his pants all by himself.
 Of course he could put on his pants by himself.
-Breaking and entering of course required more than one pair of hands.
+Breaking and entering and slow motion industrial scale genocide of course required more than one pair of hands.

 Perhaps the publisher is just eccentric?
 After all Max Perkins kept his hat on while he was inside his office.

 What we are saying is this: Emery Moreira has essentially no web presence.
 There’s a story he wrote for a newspaper about 20 years ago detailing his accidental incarceration in a Cuban jail (because he says, he lost his passport*) but beyond that, there’s nothing.
 Which makes it rather difficult to market and sell books.

 Having no serious web presence is not illegal of course but, if you’re running a small press, and want people to know about it, wouldn’t you make an effort to get your name out into the endless land of zeros and ones?